codemeta/codemeta.github.io/content/user-guide.md

 #### Keywords

 JSON-LD has the concept of Keywords, which are properties prefaced with a `@`.

-These references work similar to includes in a programming language.
+Keywords instruct the processor how to *expand* the document with linked data.

+Keywords can pull in other data; like programming language includes, work like functions; repeating the same data in multiple places, or act like a setting; changing the rules for the data.
 {.tip}

-Keywords are instructions for the processor of the file to refer to previously stored information.
-This means that the exact same information can be included multiple times, and pulled from a consistent source.

-The source can be an external resource, as depicted in the diagram below:
+Some refer to external resources (such as `@context`), some (like `@list` and `@type`) add new constraints on the values for the property, while others include a copy of previously recorded information (`@id`).

+The diagram below visualises how `@context` instructs the externally stored definition for CodeMeta to be *embedded* to *expand* the `codemeta.json`
+document:

 ![Diagram of a JSON-LD reference pulling data in from an external data source](/img/jsonld-references-diagram.svg)

-The JSON-LD "@type" keyword associates a JSON value or object with a well known type.
+The JSON-LD `@type` keyword associates a JSON value or object with a well known type.
 In the previous example, the statement `"@type":"Person"` associates the `author` object with `http://schema.org/Person`.
-It is good practice to always provide the `@type` for any property which specifies a node (JSON object).
+The `@type` for any property which specifies a node (JSON object) should be provided.
 The [terms page](/terms/) indicates these node types.

-Keywords also provide similiar utility to a function in a programming language; they prompt the processor to output the same data in another place in the file.
-{.tip}

-The "author" JSON object illustrates the use of the JSON-LD keyword "@id", which is used to associate an IRI with the JSON object.
-Any such node object can be assigned an `@id`, and we may use the `@id` to refer to this same object (the person, Peter), elsewhere in the document; e.g. we can indicate the same individual is also the `maintainer` by adding:
+The `author` JSON object illustrates the use of the JSON-LD keyword `@id`, which is used to associate an IRI with the JSON object.
+Any such node object can be assigned an `@id`, and future uses of the `@id` property's *value* will refer to this same object, (the person, Peter), elsewhere in the document.
+For example, we can indicate the same individual is also the `maintainer` by
+adding:

 ```json
 "maintainer": "http://orcid.org/0000-0003-0077-4738"